team-cake/grid-layouts-practice/README.md

-# Grid - Layouts - Practice
+# Nexter - Grid Layouts Practice

 A simple static website to practice some grid layouts.
 Would you like to have a look?
 [Click here!](https://team-cake.github.io/grid-layouts-practice/)